streetwriters/notesnook-sync-server/README.md

 - [x] Fully Dockerize all services
 - [x] Use self-hosted Minio for S3 storage
 - [x] Publish on DockerHub
+- [x] Add settings to change server URLs in Notesnook client apps (starting from v3.0.18)
 - [ ] Write self hosting docs
-- [ ] Add settings to change server URLs in Notesnook client apps

 ## License